-Is speaking in tongues still for this time and age?
-What does the Bible say about speaking in tongues?
+Is speaking in tongues still for today?
+What does the Bible say?

 I hope you will enjoy this article.
 It may change your life…